 You can't get the mats out in a bath.
 Getting them wet will only make them tighter.
 You'll need to cut them out and then keep the dog brushed.

 I have a cockerpoo and from the picture it appears that their hair is similar.
 I use dog shampoo and conditioner that I use on my hair, which is a moisturizing type.
 (I use different kinds.)
 Conditioner for dogs might be better, I haven't used.
-The matts will have to be cut out.
-Preventitive is the key there.
-I do have her groomed about 2 or 3 times a year now but I cut her hair myself when I couldn't afford it.
-But it is a big job and worth it to me to pay someone else to do it!

 I have a Bichon and have him groomed quarterly, using pet products for home grooming.
 This little dog is the most expressive and loving dog I have ever had.
 I love all my dogs but this one (given to me because his former owner no longer wanted him) is a little sweetie.